XRPLF/rippled/src/ripple/peerfinder/README.md

 connection test on that neighbor by initiating an outgoing connection to the remote IP address as seen on the connection combined with the port advertised in the Endpoint message.
-If the test fails, then the peer considers its neighbor firewalled (intentionally or due to misconfiguration) and no longer forwards Endpoint messages for that peer.
+If the test fails, then the peer considers its neighbor firewalled (intentionally or due to misconfiguration) and not forward neighbor endpoint in Endpoint messages.
 This prevents poor quality unconnectible addresses from landing in the caches.
 If the incoming connection test passes, then the peer fills in the Endpoint message with the remote address as seen on the connection before storing it in its cache and forwarding it to other peers.